RicardoRivera7/Microsoft_Exchange_Email_Security/README.md

 <br/>
 <br/>

-Under "Message Actions" section, for "if a messagee is detected as User Impersonation" and "If as message is dected as domain impersonation" set both options as "Quarantine the message" <br/>
+Under "Message Actions" section, for "if a message is detected as User Impersonation" and "If as message is detected as domain impersonation" set both options as "Quarantine the message" <br/>
 Set both of the "Apply Quarantine Policy" as "AdminOnlyAccessPolicy" so that only admins may view this in Defender Quarantine <br/>
 Under "Safety tips and Indicators" check the box for "Show first contact safety tip" to show them a warning for new users and users they don't normally receive from <br/>
 Click "Next" and Click "Submit" <br/>